nicholasrea/NRbadbank/README.md

 ## Features
 - Sign up: Create a new account in just a few simple steps.
 - Sign in: Access your account with a secure login system.
-- Deposit: Transfer money into your account using a variety of methods, including debit and credit cards, bank transfer, and more.
+- Deposit: Transfer money into your account
-- Withdraw: Take out money from your account whenever you need it.
+- Withdraw: Take out money from your account

+### In-Dev
 - View transactions: Keep track of all your account activity in one convenient place.

 ## Technologies